The Holy Spirit is Father’s very personal gift for His children.

-Sanctify them through thy truth: thy word is truth.
+Sanctify them through Your truth: Your Word is truth.
 (John 17:17)

 So if we purpose to love the truth, then that means we will love and obey what we read in the Word of God.

-The Word of God [the Bible] is as a ‘map’ for our journey through this life.
-The Holy Spirit’s mission is to guide us according to the ‘map’ — Yahuwah’s Word.
+The written Word of God [the Bible] is the ‘map’ for our journey.
+The Holy Spirit’s mission is to guide us according to the ‘map’ — the Bible.

-In the pilgrimage of our life, Yahuwah has lovingly provided us with a ‘map’ — the written Scriptures, which reveal God’s absolute truth and His pathway for us.
+In our pilgrimage, Yahuwah has lovingly provided us with the ‘map’ — the written Scriptures, which reveal God’s absolute truth and pathway for us.

-Loving God’s truth means we will learn God’s Word for ourselves, and accept it as completely authoritative.
+Therefore loving God’s truth means we will learn God’s written Word for ourselves, and accept it as completely authoritative.

-This is how we learn to know the guidance of the Holy Spirit!
+This is how we learn, little by little, to know the guidance of the Holy Spirit!

-King David declared the truth of Yahuwah’s Word many times.
+King David declared the truth of Yahuwah’s written Word many times:

-- Thy righteousness is an everlasting righteousness, and thy law (the Torah) is the truth.
+- Your righteousness is an everlasting righteousness, and Your Torah (law) is the truth.
 (Psalm 119:142)

-- Thy word is true from the beginning: and every one of thy righteous judgments endureth forever.
+- Your word is true from the beginning: and every one of Your righteous judgments endures forever.
 (Psalm 119:160)

-As these verses teach, loving the truth is to love Yahuwah’s Word.
+As these verses teach, loving The Truth is to love Yahuwah’s written Word.
 This is key to avoiding delusion!